• Skip to primary navigation

 Carne molida (Puerto Rican picadillo) almost fully cooked in a black skillet.

-Step 3: Reduce the heat, cover, and cook for 10 minutes.
+Step 3: Reduce the heat, cover, and cook for 10 minutes to let the meat mixture absorb the flavors.

 Tomato sauce, cilantro and potato cubes added to the dish.

 Step 4: Add the tomato sauce, olives, water, potatoes, and cilantro.
-Stir to combine, then cover and cook for 15 minutes.
+Stir to combine, then cover and cook for 15 minutes, simmering until the sauce thickens.
 Taste and adjust the salt as needed.
-Your Puerto Rican Picadillo is ready!
+Your Puerto Rican picadillo is ready!

-• Season to Taste: Puerto Rican cuisine is all about bold flavors.
+• Season to Taste: Puerto Rican food is all about bold flavors.
 Taste as you go, adjusting the seasonings to your preference.

 • Let it Simmer: Allow the picadillo to simmer on low heat for a while.
 This helps the flavors meld together beautifully.